Gelderland: Religion

+In 2015, 23.2% of the population belonged to the Protestant Church in the Netherlands, while 21.6% were Roman Catholic, 3.6% were Muslim, and 5.3% adhered to other churches or faiths.
+Close to half of the population (46.3%) identified as non-religious.

-Cultural references
+Media references

 In the 2001 movie A Knight's Tale, the protagonist, William Thatcher (played by Heath Ledger) pretends to be a knight known as "Ulrich von Lichtenstein from Gelderland".